pprunty/pprunty.github.io/posts/08-writing.md

 <figure>
   <img src="https://cloudfront-eu-central-1.images.arcpublishing.com/irishtimes/2Q7O4N2AIZSIEEKFUP52DFY4ZQ.jpg" alt="PWA on Mobile Devices">
-  <figcaption>Dish from Michelin Star Restaurant Chapter One located in Dublin, Ireland.</figcaption>
+  <figcaption>A dish from Michelin Star Restaurant Chapter One located in Dublin, Ireland.</figcaption>
 </figure>

-Now, my non-expert theory on why restaurants and chefs do this is because they want to provide you with high-quality dish but also leave you wanting.
+Now, my non-expert theory on why restaurants and chefs do this is because they want to provide you with high-quality substance but also leave you wanting.

-They do this with every single dish they serve, making you wait a considerable time for each, and then, hit you with the dessert.
+They do this with every dish they serve, making you wait a considerable time for each, and then, hit you with the dessert.

 It's like edging but with food.

 I appreciate the artistry.
-But I also appreciate triple cheeseburgers, soda refills and spice-bags.
+But I also appreciate triple cheeseburgers, soda refills and spice bags.

-The difference being I don't feel the same way after eating at a fancy restaurant compared to binging at McDonald's; it's not too little, it's not too much.
+The difference is that I don't feel the same way after eating at a fancy restaurant compared to binging at McDonald's; it's neither too little, nor too much.
 It's just right.